 Can vitamin A cause birth defects?

 Your body makes its own vitamin A when you eat certain yellow and green vegetables.
 This form of vitamin A is safe during pregnancy.
 Getting too much preformed vitamin A can cause birth defects.
-Preformed vitamin A is found in foods like meat (especially liver), fish, eggs, poultry and dairy foods.
+Preformed vitamin A is found in foods like meat (especially liver), fish and dairy foods.

-Talk to your health care provider about getting the right amount of vitamin A from healthy eating and your prenatal vitamin.
+Talk to your provider to make sure you get the right amount of vitamin A during pregnancy.
+Most women can get the right amount from healthy eating and their prenatal vitamin.